rnapier/testing/memory-bank/techContext.md

 - Simple to implement and maintain
 - Efficient for typical use cases with string keys

-### Mutex for Thread Safety
+### Thread Safety Implementation
+**Current**:
+- NSLock for protecting the dictionary state
+- Concurrent dispatch queue with barriers for write operations
+- Manual lock/unlock pattern requiring careful paired usage

+**Planned**:
-- `Mutex` used for:
+- `Mutex` for:
   - Direct protection of the dictionary state
   - Modern Swift API design with `.withLock` pattern
   - Thread-safe access with improved ergonomics
   - Strong type safety through generic parameter